Amendment means any update, amendment, modification or correction to any Subscriber Record.

 6.Fees and Invoices

-184.108.40.206.The Subscriber shall pay to NBS the Subscription Fee, and any fees for Services within 30 days of receipt of the relevant invoice, and in accordance with the invoicing frequency as set out on the NBS Order Form.
+6.1.The Subscriber shall pay to NBS the Subscription Fee, and any fees for Services in accordance with the payment terms and invoicing frequency, as set out on the NBS Order Form or the relevant invoice.

 6.2.At least 90 days prior to the end of the Subscription or any Renewal Period each party shall notify the other in writing of any proposed changes to the Subscription Fee or the Subscription in respect of the forthcoming Renewal Period.